JoLiLolpro/3DSController/README.md

 Run `3DSController.exe` on your computer.
 If you are prompted, make sure to allow it through your firewall.

+Start the application on your 3DS, press A the use the IP you put in the settings file or press B the enter manually an ip.

-Start the application on your 3DS, normally it says `connecting to...`, it will automatically try to connect to the IP address you put in `3DSController.ini`.
+now it should say `connecting to...`, it will automatically try to connect to the IP address you selected.

-If it wasn't able to read the IP from `3DSController.ini`, it will notify you and quit.

 Otherwise, it should say `connected`, this is a good sign.
 To see if it works, touch the 3ds's bottom screen and see if your mouse move.

-**Press Start and Select at the same time to return to the Homebrew Loader/Home menu.**
+**Press Start to return to the Homebrew Loader/Home menu.**

 ### for LINUX:

 **IMPORTANT INFORMATION:** While the Windows version emulates a mouse cursor, the Linux version emulates a touchscreen, which means that you will not see the cursor moving.
 I made this choice because it was the only way to play osu lazer in Linux (as far as I know).
 In osu you need to enable `input>touch` and `gameplay>show gameplay cursor during touch input`. **osu-wine will not work.**

-you need to open your port with `sudo ufw allow <your-port>/udp`, by default the port is `8889` so type `sudo ufw allow 8889/udp`
+You need to open your port with `sudo ufw allow <your-port>/udp`, by default the port is `8889` so type `sudo ufw allow 8889/udp`.

-after that, open a terminal in the `PC` folder and type `./3DSController-linux`
+After that, open a terminal in the `PC` folder and type `./3DSController-linux`.

+Start the application on your 3DS, press A the use the IP you put in the settings file or press B the enter manually an ip.

-Start the application on your 3DS, normally it says `connecting to...`, it will automatically try to connect to the IP address you put in `3DSController.ini`.
+now it should say `connecting to...`, it will automatically try to connect to the IP address you selected.

-If it wasn't able to read the IP from `3DSController.ini`, it will notify you and quit.

 Otherwise, it should say `connected`, this is a good sign.
 To see if it works, go [here](https://www.touchscreentest.com/) (or any touchscreen tester) on your pc, touch the 3ds's bottom screen and see if it detect something.

-**Press Start and Select at the same time to return to the Homebrew Loader/Home menu.**
+**Press Start to return to the Homebrew Loader/Home menu.**

 ## Configuration/Settings
 If you want to channge the port, find the line `Port: 8889` and change it to your desired port, do this for both the 3DS's `3DSController.ini` and the PC's `settings.json`.

+There is a `debug` option in `settings.json` and if you set it to `true` it will display the latency of the 3ds.

 In the 3DS's `3DSController.ini` the screen is turned on by default, if you still want to completely turn off the screen like the original app does, then set `BackLight` to `0`.